Gavinygh/ResearchHelper/README.md

+# Welcome

+Hello, I am sorry that we haven't released the software into production, but here's a brief demonstration for the Research helper, which is a paper/book management tool.
+It is a reference management tool with various useful functionalities such as: built-in PDF reader and live markdown.
 <p align="center">
 <img src="./logo.svg"
 style="width: 100px; vertical-align:middle">
 </p>

-# Research Helper

-Research helper is a paper/book management tool.
-It is a reference management tool with various useful functionalities such as: built-in PDF reader and live markdown.

 # Features